FAQ Seattle University Tournament

 What topics can they use for their speeches?

-Students use the exact same speeches they have prepared for PowerPoint, Platform, and Interp in our classes.
+Students use the exact same speeches they have prepared for PowerPoint and Platform in our classes.

 Impromptu topics will be provided by the judge in the round